-Our technology neither deletes nor adds genes to the cell.
 Factor 5A, DHS and lipase are already present in all plant cells.
-Additionally, our technology may be incorporated into crops by using either conventional breeding, or non genetically modified, methods or biotechnology gene suppression techniques.
+Our technology may be incorporated into crops by using either conventional breeding methods (non-genetically modified) or biotechnology gene suppression techniques.

 We are currently working with lettuce, turfgrass, tomato, canola, Arabidopsis (a model plant that is similar to canola), banana, alfalfa, and certain species of trees and bedding plants, and we have obtained proof of concept for the use of the Factor 5A, DHS and lipase genes in several of these plants.
 We have ongoing field trials of certain bedding plants, trees, lettuce and bananas with our respective partners.
 The first round of lettuce field trials showed that our technology effectively reduces browning in cut lettuce.
 The first and second round of banana field trials have shown that our technology extends the shelf life of banana fruit by 100%.
 In addition to the shelf life benefits, field trials conducted during the 2004-2005 winter generated encouraging disease resistance data, specific to Black Sigatoka (Black Leaf Streak Disease), for banana plants.
 Additional field trials for banana plants are planned for Black Sigatoka.
 Commercialization may require a combination of traits in a crop, such as both shelf life and disease resistance, or other traits.
-Our near-term
+Our near-term research and development initiatives include silencing or reducing the expression of DHS and Factor 5A genes in these plants and propagation and testing of plants with our silenced genes.